khskarl/sph-unity/README.md

 ## TODO
 - [ ] Add gifs to this README
-- [ ] Liquid-like renderer
+- [ ] Fluid like renderer
-- [ ] Continue this project by remaking it outside of Unity and using parallel computing (maybe on a GPU)
+- [ ] Continue this project by remaking it outside of Unity and using parallel computing (maybe on GPU?)